Patient Advice and Liaison Service

 We’re well placed to be able to provide sensitive support for patients approaching death.
 This support is also extended to their relatives.
 The focus is upon a person's spiritual and emotional needs, of which specific religious requirements are an expression.

 When someone dies suddenly, people respond in many different ways.
-Chaplains are available in the Emergency department and Acute Assessment Unit to provide support for relatives on such occasions.
+Chaplains are available on the wards to provide support for relatives on such occasions.
 When a patient dies suddenly on a ward, a pastoral carer can be available to spend time with the relatives, while ward staff attend to the other needs which such a death causes.

 We are also able to assist in the unravelling of difficult ethical issues which can arise in some situations.